 Kuapa Kokoo - good cocoa farmers

-The farmers featured on this website are members of the Kuapa Kokoo co-operative, an association of more than 80,000 cocoa farmers in Ghana.
+The farmers featured on this website are members of the Kuapa Kokoo co-operative, an association of around 100,000 cocoa farmers in Ghana.
 Kuapa Kokoo was set up to develop fairer trading practices and represent the interests of cocoa farmers.
 Kuapa Kokoo means 'good cocoa farmer' in the Twi language.
 Their motto is 'Pa Pa Paa' which means 'best of the best' in Twi.

 Being members of the co-operative enables farmers to work together, giving them the strength to compete in the market.
 They also work to improve community services, such as healthcare, education and access to clean water - and, most importantly, they give farmers the pride and dignity to create a better life.